Advisicon/advisicon/nttg/usability-interviews/amy-wachsnicht.markdown

 Instead, in order to _actually_ get access to newsletter updates, interested parties need to contact Sharon or an administrator directly and request to be added to the list.

+# State Desire for a Stable Platform

+For Amy, this means that the website shouldn't go down due to content updates and the site should be viewable and editable from multiple browsers.